Cordée de la Réussite "Languages and Cultures of the World"

 "Plurilingual & Oral Theatre"

 A course focusing on theater activities in an intercultural and multilingual dimension.
-The cultural and linguistic backgrounds of the students will be both the starting point and the major asset of these workshops, which will leave plenty of room for the body, improvisation and personal expression.
+The cultural and linguistic baggage of the students will be both the starting point and the major asset of these workshops, which will leave plenty of room for the body, improvisation and personal expression.

 "Multilingual Creative Writing"